inodb/dicom-flask-uploader/README.md

 - Use that lovely [flask-resty-tenants](https://github.com/4Catalyzer/flask-resty-tenants)
 library to create REST API
-- Add authentication on a per user basis
+- Add authentication
 - Store static files in a persistent manner using [flask-annex](https://github.com/4Catalyzer/flask-annex)
 - Seems like some thumbnails are not always properly converted, probably issue in mudicom or gdcm
-- Add some better error checking (for uploading incorrect image type for instance)
+- Add  better error checking (for uploading incorrect image type for instance)
 - Validate DICOM files and show info to user
 - Query DICOM key/value